 By reusing the good water from inside a residence, you save money every time someone takes a shower, bathes, or does laundry.
-That water is then used at least 30% and up to 60% more effciently in ReWater’s drip network.
-Percentage of effciency increase depends on ambient wind velocity, humidity, and temperature, but these savings are signifcant.
-For example, in Las Vegas and other hot, dry, and windy areas, your effciency increase is about 60%.
+That water is then used 30% – 60% more efficiently in ReWater’s drip network.
+That percentage of increase depends on wind velocity, humidity, and temperature.
+For example, in the Inland Empire and other hot, dry, windy areas, your increase is about 60%.
 As water rates rise, you save even more money every year with a ReWater® system!

 For detailed information on the effciency of underground drip irrigation, see the 1998 report prepared by the US Department of Agriculture, C.R.
 Camp, which compiled all the available literature on underground drop irrigation and analyzed it.Return to Top

 Wastewater reduction comes from reusing half the water from inside your residence or commercial buildings.
 This keeps the same volume of water out of the sewage treatment plant.
 In turn, that reduces the energy and chemicals needed to treat it.
 This also reduces discharges into the environment.